dataglyder/Propane-Prices.io/README.md

 ## Conclusion
 Yes!
-Consumers have enjoyed some reduction in price after increment according to this analyssis and maybe possibly in the futrue.
-Price is expected to flunctuate as days pass by; the estimates into the future are just guide into what is expected, there is no guanratee that price will increase linearly but training our model can help it prepare for any future data.
+Historically, consumers have enjoyed some reduction in price after increment according to this analysis and maybe possibly in the futrue.
+Price is expected to flunctuate as days pass by; the estimates into the future are just guide into what are expected, there is no guanratee that price will increase linearly but training our model can help it prepare for any future data.